SacArea-BayDeltaProjects/HydroRDITemplate/README.md

     **TopBottom:** Are there two sondes daisy-chained together?
 If so this will duplicate all serial communications for water quality (parameter checks, set delimiters, get 	instant data points, wipe, and collect bursts) for the second sonde and assign the values with a BTM prefix.

+    **HasIridium:** Is there an Iririum telemetry system as a backup to the modem?

     **HasSuna:** Is there a SUNA in the system?
 If so, this will perform SUNA operations and create and parse datatables for the SUNA.

     **WqBaud:** If sonde is present, select baud rate for SERIAL communications.
 Most likely, 38400 is correct.